Wayne-Capitals/.github/profile/README.md

-# 🚀 Acme Engineering
+# 🚀 Wayne Capitals

-Welcome to the Acme Engineering GitHub organization.
+Welcome to the Wayne Capitals GitHub organization.

-We believe in **impact over noise**.

 ---